zkroliko/JTP/README.md

-# JTP
+# JTP 2
-Języki, Techniki Programowania (Languages, Techniques of Programming)
+Języki, Techniki Programowania 2 (Languages, Techniques of Programming 2)

+Several tasks completed in Java.
+Last 4 are a continous improvement of a MVC Swing application for calculation of atomic particle mass and energy.